NipaDasGupta/JPMC-tech-task-1-py3/README.md

 <pre>
 git clone https://github.com/insidesherpa/JPMC-tech-task-2-py3.git
 </pre>
-* Start the server application in one terminal using this command:
+* Start the server application in one terminal using this command and you should get something similar to the pic below:
 <pre>
 cd JPMC-tech-task-2-PY3
 python datafeed/server3.py